-With your goal in place and the necessary metrics tracked, it's time to roll up your sleeves and being the hard work of reaching your goal.
-Give yourself some mini goals at regular intervals in your main goal time period.
-These "mini goals" serve as checkpoints to ensure you stay on track and will end up successful at the end of that period.
+With your goal in place and the necessary metrics tracked, it's time to roll up your sleeves and begin the hard work of reaching your goal.
+Give yourself some mini-goals at regular intervals in your main goal time period.
+These mini-goals serve as checkpoints to ensure you stay on track and will end up successful at the end of that period.

 Juli Durante was formerly a team lead and marketing strategist for SmartBug Media.
 She has been using HubSpot and practicing inbound marketing since 2011, first as a one-woman inbound marketing team and then at SmartBug.
 A born and bred Jersey girl, she's a graduate of Rutgers University where she studied Anthropology, Art History, and Classics, making a very natural transition to digital marketing.
 Juli's education helped her learn more about research, analysis, and Jasper Johns, which she applies today when planning and measuring campaigns.
 She's particularly passionate about CRO and website optimization.
 Read more articles by Juli Durante.